Thundermaker300/RoundReports/README.md

 # Round Reports
  An SCP:SL Exiled plugin which generates reports at the end of each round, and shares them in your Discord server.
 This plugin supports Serpent's Hand and UIU Rescue Squad, and will display stats accordingly.

 This plugin uses [paste.ee](https://paste.ee/) for hosting reports.
 This service is provided entirely for free.
-Reports automatically expire after 30 days; however, they can be saved with a simple tool like the [Wayback Machine](https://web.archive.org/).
+By default, reports automatically expire after 30 days; however, this can be configured, and reports can be saved with a simple tool like the [Wayback Machine](https://web.archive.org/).

-Note: Statistics from users with Do Not Track (DNT) enabled will still be shown, but all personal information relating to them (Username, SteamId, etc) will be hidden.
-Do Not Track users will not be present in the MVP stats.
+Note: Statistics from users with Do Not Track (DNT) enabled are treated differently, please see "Note on DNT Players" section below.

  ## Commands
  ### pausereport